 Required occurrence: An item is added to the Infoset.

-Optional occurrence: If dfdl:emptyValueDelimiterPolicy is not 'none' then an item is added to the Infoset, otherwise nothing is added to the Infoset.
+Optional occurrence: if dfdl:emptyValueDelimiterPolicy is applicable and is not 'none', then an item is added to the Infoset, otherwise nothing is added to the Infoset.

-in the infosetFor both required and optional occurrences, the Infoset item may also have a child item.
+A complex element can parse, by recursive descent, and construct a complex element in the infoset containing a single child element.
+This can occur:

 If the first child element of the complex type is a required simple element, then an empty string (type xs:string), empty hexBinary (type xs:hexBinary), or default value will also be added to the Infoset.